India was the first to identify monkey fever

-New Delhi, July 14 (EFE) .- Indian health authorities on Thursday confirmed the first case of monkeypox in the south of the country in a patient who recently traveled to the United Arab Emirates.
+New Delhi, July 14.
+Indian health authorities on Thursday confirmed the first case of monkey fever in the south of the country in a patient who had recently traveled to the United Arab Emirates.

 The first positive case of monkey flu was identified in a traveler from the United Arab Emirates who arrived in the country last Tuesday, Health Minister of the southern state of Kerala Veena George explained in a media statement.